Why stacking 7 tools costs more than an integrated solution

 The impact is manifold:

-- Multiplied initial training: training a team on 7 tools takes 7 times longer (often with 7 different trainers or tutorials)
+- Initial training multiplied: training a team in 7 tools takes 7 times longer (often with 7 different trainers or tutorials).

-- Extended onboarding: each new recruit must master the entire stack before being fully operational
+- Extended onboarding: each new recruit must master the entire stack before becoming fully operational.

 - Continuous updates: each tool evolves at its own pace, with its own interface changes and new features